FC-Datalog as a Framework for Efficient String Querying: A Framework for Efficient FC-Datalog

-\changefour{We can also see an $\olla$ $\fcdatalog$ program as a generalized multi-headed two-way NFA, and a linear $\fcdatalog$ program as a further generalization.
-There, reading letters at head positions is replaced with a declarative programming language that checks if the rule applies and computes the operations.
-The increasing gap to traditional automata is reflected in the fact that determinism is now expensive to verify.
-Finally, for $\fcdatalog$, we can understand every relation symbol in the body of a rule as a call of a subroutine, which splits the automaton into parallel copies, each of which must terminate.
-At this general level, however, the gap to traditional automata is so large the connection is no longer natural.}
+Finally, for unrestricted $\fcdatalog$, we can understand every relation symbol in the body of a rule as a call of a subroutine, which splits the automaton into parallel copies, each of which must terminate.
+At this general level, the gap to traditional automata is so large that the connection is no longer natural.